Ph.D. Degree Requirements

 The one year of residency required on the Eugene campus, the passing of the coursework, comprehensive examinations, and the completion of the dissertation must all be accomplished within a 7-year period, as required by the Graduate School.
 Graduate students must attend the University continuously, except for summers, until all the program requirements have been completed, unless on-leave status has been approved (maximum time six academic terms).
 In the term in which the degree is received, all graduate students must register for at least 3 credits of dissertation (GEOL 603).

-The guidance committee is to meet with the student at least once shortly after the student arrives on campus and before he/she registers.
-At this first meeting, the committee will review the student’s academic record, try to identify gaps in the student’s preparation or potential difficulties with departmental requirements and regulations, and plan jointly with the student his or her first term’s work.
-If the student appears to be well prepared and reasonably knowledgeable about his/her aims, further meetings of the student with the guidance committee may be scheduled infrequently.
-In any case, at least one guidance or dissertation committee meeting must be held each academic year to provide advice to the student and to examine his or her progress.
+The guidance committee is to meet with the student at least once shortly after the student arrives on campus and before they register.
+At this first meeting, the committee will review the student’s academic record, try to identify gaps in the student’s preparation or potential difficulties with departmental requirements and regulations, and plan jointly with the student their first term’s work.
+If the student appears to be well prepared and reasonably knowledgeable about their aims, further meetings of the student with the guidance committee may be scheduled infrequently.
+In any case, at least one guidance or dissertation committee meeting must be held each academic year to provide advice to the student and to examine their progress.
 Usually, this meeting will be held near the end of spring term.
 After each meeting, the coordinator will write up the minutes, circulate to the student and the committee, and send a copy to the Graduate Coordinator with a request to have a copy put in the student’s file.

 - two written proposals,